Heracleum maximum: Description

 Cow parsnip is a tall herbaceous perennial plant, reaching heights of 3 m.
 The stems are hollow and densely hairy.
 The leaves are very large, up to 40 cm across and divided into three lobes.
 Cow parsnip has the characteristic flower umbels of the carrot family (Apiaceae), blooming from February to September.
 The umbels can reach 30 cm across, flat-topped or rounded, and composed of small white flowers.
 Sometimes the outer flowers of the umbel are much larger than the inner ones.
 The seeds are 8–12 mm long and 5–8 mm wide.

 Similar species

-It is commonly confused with Heracleum mantegazzianum (giant hogweed), a much larger plant that typically has purplish spots on the stems, as well as more sharply serrated leaves.
+Heracleum maximum is commonly confused with Heracleum mantegazzianum (giant hogweed), a much larger plant that typically has purplish spots on the stems, as well as more sharply serrated leaves.

 Other tall invasive Heracleum species include H. mantegazzianum, H. sosnowskyi, and H. persicum.
 Other similar species include wild carrot, cow parsley, poison hemlock, wild parsnip, and species of the genus Angelica.